The Power of Redistricting

 Courage California Institute is a 501(c)(3) non-profit organization and the educational arm of Courage California’s family of organizations.

-Join our mailing list to receive updates on voting information, reminders of key dates, learn about upcoming civic engagement events, and new ways you can show up and organize for your community.
+Join our mailing list to receive updates on voting information, reminders of key dates, learn about upcoming civic engagement events, new blog posts, and ways you can show up with courage and organize for your community.